matvore/hesokuri/README.md

 ####Sharing changes from other peers
 For every branch named `X_hesokr_Y`, Hesokuri will try to push it to other peers (besides `Y`) using the same branch name.
-This is useful for sharing changes between two peers that are not running at the same time, but are running as some third peer.
+This is useful for sharing changes between two peers that are not running at the same time, but are running at the same time as some third peer.
 In this case, the third peer acts as a carrier for changes that did not originate from it.

 ##Getting started